 Nursing students are required to have professional liability insurance when enrolled in nursing courses with a clinical laboratory component (NSG/NSL 311, 312, 411, and 412).
-The face sheet of the insurance policy must be submitted at the beginning of NSG/NSL 311 and 411 to Certified Background.
+The face sheet of the insurance policy must be submitted at the beginning of the junior and senior level courses (NSG/NSL311/312 & NSG/NSL 411/412) to Certified Background.
 The student may not begin clinical experience until the policy is on file.